MY PREVIOUS SELLER SUCCESSES

 -

 There were 5 owners of this home as their brother had passed away and left it to 5 family members.
 I worked with the main point of contact to get the home listed and we agreed based on the comparable home sales that $250,000 is what the home likely could have appraised for and therefore the right price to start at.
-Via negotiation, I was able to get two cash buyers offering $310,000 (substantially higher than the other offers) and then used that multiple offer situation to get one of them to go to $315,000.
+Via negotiation, I was able to get two cash buyers offering $310,000 and then used that multiple offer situation to get one of them to go to $315,000.
 The home inspection did turn up some issues so after discussing with the sellers what would be the right move for them (repair versus credit), they agreed to credit the buyers $5,000 for repairs so we ultimately ended up selling for $310,000, but the seller still got $60,000 more than they expected.

 -